 Copyright © Nucleus Medical Media, Inc.

-Factors that increase your chances of developing sleep apnea include:
+Factors that may increase your chance of sleep apnea include:

 You may be able to prevent sleep apnea by maintaining a healthy weight.
-Avoid alcohol, nicotine, and sedatives, which may contribute to airway obstruction.

 American Sleep Apnea Association